angarsky/diveintopython/learn/variables/string/convert.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/string/convert

 In the process of working with data, it is often necessary to convert one data type to another.
 In Python, you can convert different data types to a string and vide versa using various conversion functions.
 This part will describe how to do it.

 ## Convert to String